Image

 Mardi Gras in Louisiana

-Parades, Balls, and the Courir du Mardi Gras - are explored in the show.
-Based on original research, the exhibit traces the emergence of New Orleans' parades and balls to the present-day, statewide extravaganza that attracts millions.
-The vast scope of the Museum's collection appears in three focus galleries replete with ephemera.
-Favors, souvenirs, invitations, etc., are displayed in huge cases and "open storage" cabinets.
-The most dazzling focus gallery - the Crown Jewels Vault - houses an astonishing array of tiaras, scepters, necklaces, and other baubles worn by generations of royalty.
+Since 1699, when Pierre Le Moyne, Sieur d'Iberville celebrated his arrival at the mouth of the Mississippi on Shrove Tuesday, Mardi Gras has been integrally linked to Louisiana's cultural heritage.
+Parades, Balls, and the Courir du Mardi Gras—are explored in this online exhibition.
+Based on original research, the exhibition traces the emergence of New Orleans' parades and balls to the present-day, statewide extravaganza that attracts millions.
+The Museum's collection is replete with ephemera—favors, souvenirs, and invitations, as well as an astonishing array of tiaras, scepters, necklaces, and other baubles worn by generations of royalty.

 Mardi Gras: Mystery and History

 Built upon a European foundation, Mardi Gras is a multicultural festival that also reflects Louisiana's African and Caribbean connections.
 Although Carnival's modern roots can be traced to twelfth-century Rome, it is believed that the medieval pre-Lenten celebration descended from the fertility rituals and seasonal events associated with earlier cultures.
-The exhibition compares ancient practices - animal sacrifice, masquerade, feasting - to contemporary traditions such as the boeuf gras (fatted calf), masking, and spirited Courir practiced in rural Louisiana.

 Although there is scant evidence of Carnival during the early 1700s, by 1781 it was established enough for Spanish colonial authorities to forbid free people of color and slaves to mask or mimic whites during the Carnival season.
 By the late nineteenth century, however, public masquerade balls and street processionals had evolved into a complex structure of social activities.
 These changes occurred as a result of public outcry over the prevalence of disorderly conduct during the antebellum era.
 In 1857 a new organization, the Mistick Krewe of Comus, emerged to transform the holiday.
 Costumed as "The Demon Actors in Milton's Paradise Lost" Comus members presented a dignified nighttime street procession followed by a private ball at the Gaiety Theatre.
-The aura of mystery and surprise associated with krewes to this day was conceived by Comus, which is represented in the exhibition by several extremely rare artifacts including a feathered duck helmet from 1908 and a parure (set of jewelry) from 1893.
+The aura of mystery and surprise associated with krewes to this day was conceived by Comus, which is represented by several extremely rare artifacts including a feathered duck helmet from 1908 and a parure (set of jewelry) from 1893.

 Mardi Gras Balls